 Having the proper equipment to do a good job is necessary and having the SKILL of doing a great job at fulfillment is, of course, vitally important (so your happy customers will want to refer even more customers to you).

-Let me ask you – which Pillar is your Strongest Pillar?
+So, let me ask you – which pillar is your strongest pillar?

 Are you good at sales?

 Are you great at your trade and deliver an excellent product?

 Alright, so those are the 3 Pillars BUT here is a BIG question to ask yourself seriously:

 Here’s the BIG question…

 Which Pillar is the WEAKEST Pillar in your business?

 Are you weak in attracting New people to your business?

 Are you not good at closing new prospective leads into customers?

 Are you not strong in delivering a quality product or service?